Micheal Eric

-Micheal Oluwaseun Eric (born June 24, 1988) is a Nigerian professional basketball player for Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).
+Micheal Oluwaseun Eric (born June 24, 1988) is a Nigerian professional basketball player for the Changwon LG Sakers of the Korean Basketball League (KBL).
 He played college basketball for Temple.

 Early life

 Born and raised in Lagos, Nigeria, Eric did not play basketball as a youth as his dad was a soccer coach and he liked to focus on his education.
 Despite basketball being a popular sport in Nigeria, he dismissed the sport until he grew five inches in a span of two years.
-He traveled to Delaware in 2004 to visit his brother, Stephen, who wouldn’t let him return to Nigeria.
+He traveled to Delaware in 2004 to visit his brother, Stephen, who wouldn't let him return to Nigeria.
 Stephen knew with his younger brother's height – he was 6-foot-8 at the time – he could make a future for himself in basketball.
 Newly arrived in the United States, Eric enrolled at Caesar Rodney High School in Camden, Delaware where he spent his sophomore year before transferring to Church Farm School in Exton, Pennsylvania for his junior year.